This article was originally published in February 2014, but I have seen a discussion on a forum on the subject, so I have updated it.

 I get frequent hits on the blog from people looking for test route information.
-Test routes are no longer published for Nottingham, or anywhere else – they stopped publishing them in 2010.
+Test routes are no longer published for Nottingham, or anywhere else – they stopped publishing them in 2010!

 If you’re an instructor, it isn’t difficult to work out where the examiners go.
 To begin with, anywhere near the test centre is bound to be on most of the routes.
-And if you know the examiners, you’ll see them from time to time as you conduct your lessons, so you can add whatever the location to your memory bank.
+If you know the examiners to look at, you’ll see them from time to time as you conduct your lessons, so you can add that location to your memory bank.
 You can also ask your pupils where they went after their tests – some of them will be able to give you some details, though many won’t.
 If they fail, find out where – the examiner will be more than happy to tell you – and if it crops up more than once, modify your lesson structure and deal with it going forward.
-Finally, if you’re desperate to know the exact routes you can sit in on tests and learn that way (and if you know what you’re doing you can even log the route for reference).
+Finally, if you’re desperate to know the exact routes you can sit in on tests and learn that way (if you know what you’re doing you can even log the routes for reference).

-Just doing lessons on test routes is rather stupid.
+Just conducting your lessons on test routes is rather foolish.
 Apart from the fact that you’re cheating your pupils by not teaching them to drive properly, examiners can change routes or mix and match from several routes any time they need to (i.e. because of wrong turns, road works, traffic jams, and so on).
 Pupils who try to memorise test routes are far more likely to fail because they’re prioritising the wrong things – worrying about forgetting the route instead of thinking about driving properly.
 Considering that there are dozens of official routes at any large test centre, it would require a considerable feat of memory to store all of them, and then to be able to recall all of them as needed.

-However, it is important to have some knowledge of general test routes so that special features can be covered.
+Having said that, it is important for an ADI to have some knowledge of the test routes so that special features can be covered.
 Every town or test centre has these – the tricky roundabout with the one-way street and No Entry sign, the unusually steep hill that can only be negotiated in second gear (and which may require a hill start if some jackass in a van doesn’t give way coming down it), the STOP junction immediately after an emerge on to a busy road with a bend, and so on.
-It doesn’t matter how good someone is at dealing with roundabouts, if they come face to face with ones like the Nottingham Knight or Nuthall roundabouts (for example) without prior practice and there’s a high probability they’ll get it wrong, so you don’t want their first practical experience of either of these to be on the driving test.
+It doesn’t matter how good someone is at dealing with roundabouts, if they come face to face with ones like the Nottingham Knight or Nuthall roundabouts up my way, without prior practice there’s a high probability they’ll get it wrong, and you don’t want their very first practical experience of either of these to be on their driving test.

-Apart from a handful of “special features” for each test centre, if someone can drive then they will be able to pass wherever they take their test.
-One of the responsibilities of a good instructor is not to try and persuade them otherwise.
-Unfortunately, just hanging around on test routes is often good for fuel consumption, and some ADIs prioritise accordingly.
+Apart from a handful of “special features” as I have mentioned near each test centre, if a pupil can drive then they will be able to pass wherever they take their test.
+Unfortunately, just hanging around test routes is often good for fuel economy, and many of the “cheapos” prioritise accordingly.

 Where can I download test routes?